 Breast-feeding (see section 4.6).

-Hypertension has been reported in patients treated with lenvatinib, usually occurring early in the course of treatment (see section 4.8, Description of selected adverse reactions).
+Hypertension has been reported in patients treated with lenvatinib, usually occurring early in the course of treatment (see section 4.8).
 Blood pressure (BP) should be well controlled prior to treatment with lenvatinib and, if patients are known to be hypertensive, they should be on a stable dose of antihypertensive therapy for at least 1 week prior to treatment with lenvatinib.
 Serious complications of poorly controlled hypertension, including aortic dissection, have been reported.
 The early detection and effective management of hypertension are important to minimise the need for lenvatinib dose interruptions and reductions.
 Antihypertensive agents should be started as soon as elevated BP is confirmed.
 BP should be monitored after 1 week of treatment with lenvatinib, then every 2 weeks for the first 2 months, and monthly thereafter.
 The choice of antihypertensive treatment should be individualised to the patient’s clinical circumstances and follow standard medical practice.
-For previously normotensive subjects, monotherapy with one of the classes of antihypertensive should be started when elevated BP is observed.
+For previously normotensive patients, monotherapy with one of the classes of antihypertensive should be started when elevated BP is observed.
 For those patients already on an antihypertensive medicinal product, the dose of the current agent may be increased, if appropriate, or one or more agents of a different class of antihypertensive should be added.
 When necessary, manage hypertension as recommended in Table 3.

 Table 3.
 Recommended management of hypertension: